P-Linux/pl_bash_functions/docs/user_guide/01_pkgfile_format.md

 ## Pkgfile directory Name

 The directory where the Pkgfile resides is used as the package name.
-It has a maximum length of 50 characters.
+It MUST have at least 2 and maximum 50 characters.

-Valid characters for a Pkgfile directory are alphanumeric, and any of the following characters: hyphen-minus and underlines.
+alid characters for a Pkgfile directory are alphanumeric, and any of the following characters: plus sign, hyphen-minus and underlines.
 Additionally, the directory MUST start with an alphanumeric character.